gboehl/econpizza/docs/the_yaml.rst

         ~ NE = np.sum(D*ne, axis=(0,1))
         ~ Caggr = np.sum(D*c, axis=(0,1))

 Auxiliary equations.
-These are executed before the `equations` block, and can be used for all sorts of definitions that you may not want to keep track of.
+These are executed before the ``equations`` block, and can be used for all sorts of definitions that you may not want to keep track of.
 For heterogeneous agents models, this is a good place to do aggregation.
-Auxiliary equations are executed subsequently.
+Auxiliary equations are also executed subsequently.

 .. code-block::